David IX: Coinage and foreign control

 Silver Dirham of Anushirwan, minted in Tiflis in 1344-1353.

 Jalayirids, Chobanids and Muzaffarids in 1353.

 There is no known coinage of David IX.
 This could be explained by the numerous invasions, which resulted in foreign coinage being struck in Georgia, and particularly in the Georgian capital Tiflis (modern Tbilissi).

 During the period from 1349-1356, Mongol Ilkhanid coins were minted in Tiflis, in the name of Anushirvan, the Ilkhanid puppet ruler put in place by the Chobanids.

 In 1356, coins of the Golden Horde ruler Jani Beg were minted in Tiflis.
 In 1356-57, coins of the Ilkhanid Ghazan II were again minted in Tiflis, but this time following Golden Horde designs.

 During the period 1357-1358, the Jalayirids took control of Transcaucasia, replacing the Il-Khanids.
 Minting in Georgia therefore fell under the prerogative of the Jalayirid Sultanate, and coins in the name of Shaykh Hasan and his successor Shaykh Uvais were minted in Tbilissi.

-Marriage and children
+Family

 David IX was married to Sindukhtar, daughter of Ivane I Jaqeli, Prince of Samtskhe-Saatabago.
 They had three children: